CNIT-Organization/POS-Awesome-V15/posawesome/public/js/posapp/components/pos/KEYBOARD_SHORTCUTS.md

   - Useful for quick price adjustments

 - **.** (Period) - Edit quantity
-  - Focuses on the quantity field of the first item
+  - Shows a popup dialog to change quantity of the first item
   - Useful for quick quantity adjustments

+## Visual Shortcuts Button

+A **"Shortcuts"** button has been added to the POS interface that:
+- Shows the same comprehensive shortcuts help as F1
+- Provides easy access for users who prefer clicking over keyboard shortcuts
+- Located in the invoice summary section with other action buttons

 ## Implementation Details